Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/tutorial.rst

 Using CRISPRtree to create hypotheses of array histories
 ========================================================

 Representing array relationships as a network allows you to quickly assess how similar a group of arrays are.
-Visualizing a cluster of arrays using ``cctk CRISPRdiff`` allows you to further assess which spacers are shared or different, and where the differences between arrays are located.
+Visualizing a cluster of arrays using ``cctk crisprdiff`` allows you to further assess which spacers are shared or different, and where the differences between arrays are located.
 However, it

-To analyse the left cluster using ``cctk CRISPRtree`` we will use the following command.
+To analyse the left cluster using ``cctk crisprtree`` we will use the following command.
 Logging outputs are sent to stderr which we will direct to to a file for now .

 .. code-block:: shell

-	Minced_CRISPRs$ cctk CRISPRtree -a PROCESSED/Array_IDs.txt -o Plots/tree_left_cluster --branch-support 2 6 11 17 18 2>tree_left_cluster.log
+	Minced_CRISPRs$ cctk crisprtree -a PROCESSED/Array_IDs.txt -o Plots/tree_left_cluster --branch-support 2 6 11 17 18 2>tree_left_cluster.log
 	(((2:16.0,17:83.0)Anc_d:3.0[32],6:56.0)Anc_c:1.0[96],18:15.0,11:14.0)Anc_b:0.0